|

 Parmenides - Wikipedia

 Parmenides of Elea (/ pɑːrˈmɛnɪdiːz ... ˈɛliə /; Ancient Greek: Παρμενίδης ὁ Ἐλεάτης; fl. late sixth or early fifth century BC) was a pre-Socratic Greek philosopher from Elea in Magna Graecia (Southern Italy).
-Parmenides was born in the Greek colony of Elea, from a wealthy and illustrious family.
+Parmenides was born in the Greek colony of Elea to a wealthy and illustrious family.

 Parmenides - Stanford Encyclopedia of Philosophy